zchking/docs/pages/katalon-studio/docs/jira-plugin-integration.md

 3. Click on the bug icon to manage Jira issues
 ![](../../images/katalon-studio/docs/jira-plugin-integration/image2016-11-3-143A163A50.png)

+4. (Optional) In Jira's Login screen, select *Remember my login on this computer* to let the browser remember the session so that logging in will not be required next time.

-4. Create a new issue and submit
+5. Create a new issue and submit
 ![](../../images/katalon-studio/docs/jira-plugin-integration/image2016-11-3-143A323A53.png)